increpare/whistler/README.md

 # Whistler

-Whistler is an audio synthesis and processing toolkit that allows you to transform raw audio into quirky synthesized sounds and to overlay them.
+Whistler is an audio synthesis and processing tool (made largely with the help of cursor, so: caveat emptor) that allows you to transform raw audio into quirky synthesized sounds and to overlay them.
 It consists of two main components:

 1. **whistler** - A tool that transforms audio files into synthetic instruments with various effects
 2. **chorus** - A multi-track audio mixer that creates compositions from multiple processed audio files